 You will be ready for the actual FAA theory written exam.
 There is an article here about IFR written test preps.

 I believe you clearly understand the instrument rating theories if you follow the instructions above.

 But did you know many student pilots still fail the instrument rating exam after all these efforts?

 I guess you don’t want to be one of them.

 Tip number 1: Do not memorize the answers to the test questions to pass the exam.

 It’s the wrong way, and you will fail your exam if you find unfamiliar questions.
 Thus understand each subject and relevant concept clearly to prepare for the unknown.

 Your FAA instrument written test questions may differ, but the questions’ fundamentals will be the same.
-Check here the Best IFR ground schools available online.
+Check here for the Best IFR ground schools available online.

 Tip number 2: Don’t leave any questions unanswered.

 Answer every question.
 Leaving answers blank means you have failed to respond to the item already.
-If you really can’t find the answer to your question, then make your best guess.
+If you can’t find the answer to your question, then make your best guess.